ChrisZiraldo/cvm/README.md

 # Cmake Version Manager
 ![Platforms](https://img.shields.io/badge/Platforms-OSX%20%7C%20Linux-blue)

-cvm is a CMake Version Manager that downloads a specific cmake version and sets it as the active version of cmake.
-When you want to change versions just run the command again to switch it up!
+cvm is a command line tool that downloads a specific cmake version and sets it as your active version.
+When you want to change versions just run the command again and cvm will handle downloading and switching active versions.

 Please feel free to add more versions to the versions.json file as you need them.